nerrma/tutoring/src/tut1.md

 - COMP9417, 22T2
 ---

+# What do you prefer?

+More theory, more practice (i.e Python and using packages), going through questions, consultation etc.

 # Thinking Machine Learning

 We try to make sense of data using mathematics to help us quantify what we *know*.